Koushal-Kumar-Reddy-Chagari/Koushal-Kumar-Reddy-Chagari.github.io/_pages/about.md

 Hi!

 I am Koushal, a final-year undergraduate in the Department of Electrical Engineering at IIT Madras.
 I am passionate about wireless communication, networking, and sensing.
-I am applying for a PhD in the Fall 2024 admission cycle to various universities.
+I aim to pursue a Ph.D at a prestigious university in the United States.
+I desire to work in industrial R&D after grad school.